bretmullinix/nexus-repository-api/readme.md

       ```

    1. For the following variable declaration, replace "\<your password\>" with
-      your nexus user name that is allowed to perform API calls.
+      your nexus password that is allowed to perform API calls.

       ```python
       password = "<your password>"